Optical Depth to Reionization, τ

 Prior to WMAP, there was no detection of τ available.
 Upper limits had been derived based on the detection of microwave background temperature anisotropies in DMR, QMAP and other data (Griffiths et al. 1999), indicating τ < 1.
 Lower limits have been derived based on the lack of the Gunn-Peterson trough (Gunn & Peterson 1965) in the spectra of distant quasars and galaxies at redshifts z ≈ 6.
 This absorption feature is attributed to complete Lyα absorption by the neutral IGM, and is thus an indicator of ionization fraction.
 Estimates based on these data indicate τ > 0.03 (Pryke et al. 2002, Fan et al. 2005).
 Conservative theoretical priors chosen by e.g. Boomerang and DASI placed τ somewhere between 0 and 0.5.
 In the figure, we plot the Boomerang prior as representative of the state of knowledge at that time.

 The first year WMAP release in 2003 contained both temperature information and a first-cut polarization dataset, allowing a τ detection.
 Since then, inclusion of multiple datasets and additional polarization data in evaluation of ΛCDM models has tightened constraints.Results which include pixel-based polarization likelihoods at low multipoles, in combination with other data, are represented by those of WMAP9++(WMAP9+eCMB+BAO+H0) and Planck_PR2++ 2015 (Planck XIII 2015).
-More recent results with smaller uncertainties have been reported by the Planck Collaboration (Planck V 2018, Planck VI 2018) using higher sensitivity 100 and 143 GHz polarization observations and a power-spectrum based quadratic maximum likelihood method.
+Planck Collaboration PR3 analyses resulted in smaller uncertainties (Planck V 2018, Planck VI 2018) using higher sensitivity 100 and 143 GHz polarization observations and a power-spectrum based quadratic maximum likelihood method.
+Additional reprocessings of Planck data have returned roughly 10% uncertainties (Pagano et al. 2020, Planck Int LVII 2020, Tristram et al. 2023).
 Analyses which exclude the use of polarization data and use only temperature and large-scale structure observations serve as a valuable independent check on these findings, but as yet do not achieve the lower uncertainties obtained through the addition of polarization data (Planck XIII 2015, Weiland et al. 2018).

 Improved constraints on τ are expected from future high sensitivity observations of CMB polarization signals.
 In addition, future observations of 21 cm emission from neutral hydrogen may prove useful for tracking a more detailed reionization history and structure (Fialkov & Loeb 2016).
-Deep-field observations continue to discover new galaxies at high redshifts (e.g. z>10, Oesch et al. 2016), and the launch of the James Web Space Telescope will provide even greater detection sensitivity for distant galaxies near the beginning of the reionization era.
+Deep-field observations continue to discover new galaxies at high redshifts (e.g. z>10, Oesch et al. 2016), and the James Webb Space Telescope will provide even greater detection sensitivity for distant galaxies near the beginning of the reionization era.

 Contributed by the NASA / LAMBDA Archive Team.